ZerksisMistry/Project_GPT-3.5_LLM/README.md

 The notebook was developed in the Colab Jupyter Environment.

-- Python (version 3.x recommended)
+- Python (version 3.x recommended).
 - Necessary libraries and dependencies as listed in the Colab Notebook.
-- OpenAI Python client
+- OpenAI Python client.

 **Installation:**